Trihedron1240/FolderFresh/README.md

 ## AI Assistance Disclosure

-Some UI and backend improvements were refined using AI-assisted development tools.
+Some UI and backend improvements were refined using AI-assisted development tools, namely Claude Code and Chatgpt.
 All logic has been manually reviewed, tested, and verified.
 No proprietary or third-party code is used.